Benoyn Boyshar

 Boysghar Beno, also known as Baysangur of Beno or simply Baysangur (Бенойн Бойсгlар, Benoyŋ Boysġar; 1794 – 3 March 1861), was a 19th-century North Caucasian commander of Chechen origin.
 He was one of the naibs (deputies) of Imam Shamil.
 Baysangur participated in the Caucasian War of 1817–1861.

 Biography

 Boyshar Benoev (born c.
 1794) was a Chechen leader from the Benoy teip of the Edi Nek’e clan.
-He was born in the aul of Benoy and played a significant role in the resistance against Russian expansion in the North Caucasus.
+He was born in the aul of Benoy and played a role in the resistance against Russian expansion in the North Caucasus.
 In 1825–1826, Boyshar participated in the uprising led by Beibulat Taimiev against Russian forces.
 In 1828, following the proclamation of Ghazi Muhammad as the first imam of the Caucasian Imamate, Boyshar joined his movement.
-His native Benoy became a key stronghold for Ghazi Muhammad in Chechnya.
+His native Benoy became a stronghold for Ghazi Muhammad in Chechnya.
 In 1839, after the siege of Akhoulgo, Boyshar’s family provided refuge to Imam Shamil and his murids, who had escaped the battle.